TeamMidnightDust/MidnightControls/.github/ISSUE_TEMPLATE/controller_support.md

 ---
-name: Bug report
+name: Controller support
-about: Create a report to help us improve
+about: Report a problem related to a specific controller
-title: 'Bug: '
+title: 'Controller Issues: CONTROLLER NAME HERE'
-labels: bug
+labels: controller
 assignees: ''

 ---

-**Describe the bug**
+**Describe the current state**
-A clear and concise description of what the bug is.
+A clear and concise description of current state of support for the controller and the issues.

 **To Reproduce**
-Steps to reproduce the behavior:
+If needed, specify steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'